 Vin Baker Overestimates the Demand for Fish

-Another classic morality tale, Vin Baker made $90 million before being lost to alcoholism and gambling.
+Another classic morality tale, Vin Baker made $90 million before succumbing to alcoholism and gambling.

 This was exacerbated by poor business decisions, with the main culprit being the "Vin Baker Fish House," which I can only imagine was the result of a drunken bet.